Diseases of civilization

 Presumably this is to limit HNE creation and the spare the important antioxidant glutathione (GSH), as well as the aldehyde dehydrogenase enzyme (ALDH).
 GSH and ALDH are both important in protecting the body against evolutionarily-expected levels of HNE.
 Unfortunately for us, excess HNE can impair the function of both GSH and ALDH, thus allowing propagation of a runaway chain-reaction.

 Decreased levels of GSH are a typical sign of excess production of HNE, and a dietarily induced deficiency in GSH production predisposes to the DCs .
 A genetic deficiency in ALDH, which is highly prevalent in Japan and China, predisposes to all DCs [36, 37].

-Tissue health as a function of levels of different fats
+Tissue health as a function of levels of different fatty acids

-Confusingly, assays of n-6 status in pathological tissues often show a lower level of n-6 than other fats, and in these cases, addition of n-6 can actually improve function.
+Confusingly, assays of n-6 status in pathological tissues often show a lower level of n-6 than other fatty acids, and in these cases, addition of n-6 can actually improve function.
 This appears to be due to the chain reaction depleting LA or arachidonic acid (AA).
-The latter is a long-chain n-6 fat produced in the body from LA.
+The latter is a long-chain n-6 fatty acid produced in the body from LA.
 N-6 levels are lower, but HNE levels have risen as N-6 is converted into OxLAMs [38, 39].

 OxLAMs can bind to and alter the function of DNA, both in the mitochondrion and cell nucleus.
 In fact, they appear to be the leading cause of genetic damage, as the markers used for genetic damage are those generated by OxLAMs .
 Widespread generation of mutagenic and genotoxic chemicals in a live organism (in vivo) would go a long way towards explaining the genetic damage common in DCs.